In this guide I’ll be taking apart an Acer Aspire 3620 laptop.

-This particular laptop was shutting down by itself while running some intensive applications.
+was shutting down by itself while running some intensive applications.
 I found that the cooling module (heat sink and fan) is completely clogged with dust and needs a good cleaning.
-Unfortunately, in this model the cooling module is buried deep inside the laptop and it’s necessary to take the whole thing apart in order to access it.
-OK, let’s start.
+Unfortunately, in this model the cooling module is buried deep inside the laptop case and it’s necessary to take the whole thing apart in order to access it.

 Remove four screws securing the hard drive assembly.
-After that slide the hard drive to the left and disconnect it from the motherboard.
-Now you can remove the hard drive assembly from the laptop.
+After that slide it to the left and disconnect it from the motherboard.
+Now you can remove the hard drive assembly .

-If you are replacing the hard drive, you’ll have to remove the mounting bracket from the old one and install it on a new hard drive.
+If you are replacing the HDD, you’ll have to transfer the mounting bracket to the new one.

 Remove both memory modules.

-Disconnect two antenna wires from the wireless card (two yellow circles) and remove the wireless card same way you remove the memory module.
+Disconnect two antenna wires from the wireless card (two yellow circles) and remove the wireless card.

-Place the keyboard bezel so you can access the screw securing the keyboard.
-Remove that screw.
-Do not forget, the keyboard bezel is still attached to the motherboard.
+Place the bezel so you can access one screw securing the keyboard and remove it.

-On the picture below you can see the same connector in the unlocked state.
+On the next picture you can see the same connector in the unlocked state.
 Now you can pull the cable and remove the keyboard.

 By the way, if you are only removing or replacing the keyboard, you can follow steps 6-8.
 You don’t have to remove anything from the bottom.